Statutory Consultee on Listed Building Consent

 We campaign for buildings of all ages and all types.

-However we are unique amongst the Amenity Societies in that buildings of all ages fall within our remit.
-‘Ancient Monument’ is a notoriously ambiguous term, but we take it to mean any man-made structure of architectural or historical interest – including houses, whether vernacular or polite, barns, almshouses, dovecotes, mills, churches and chapels.
+We are unique amongst the Amenity Societies in that our remit covers buildings of all types and all ages.
+‘Ancient Monument’ is an ambiguous term, but we take it to mean any man-made structure of architectural or historical interest – including houses, whether vernacular or polite, barns, almshouses, dovecotes, mills, churches and chapels.

-We are immensely grateful for a substantial grant from English Heritage to enable us to perform our casework functions.
+We are supported by an annual grant from Historic England to assist us to perform our casework functions.
 We are grateful too for the annual subsidy from Cadw.

 What does being statutory consultee on listed building consent involve?

-Each week we receive notice of proposals which involve some loss of historic fabric.
+Each week we receive notice of listed building and planning applications which involve alterations or the loss of historic fabric in both listed buildings and non-designated heritage assets within conservation areas.
 We play a vital role in commenting on such applications; preventing unnecessary destruction, opposing unsympathetic conversion, and championing sensitive new design in historic settings.
+Our comments are considered by both local authorities and Government departments in determining these applications.

-Matthew Saunders and Lucie Carayon between them handle over 5,000 such cases each year, of which about 30 will threaten total destruction.
+Matthew Saunders, Lucie Carayon and Ross Anthony handle over 5,000 such cases each year, of which about 30 will threaten total destruction.
 That last figure is dramatically less than the 693 listed buildings that faced applications for total demolition in 1979.

 How can I find out about cases you have commented on?